 So here I am, trying to remember what my very first email was, while fighting the burning in my eyes that means my body wants to be asleep.
 I know it was a hotmail account (wasn’t everything in the early 2000s?).
 I’m also fairly sure it had an “88” at the end of it.
 I’m not 100%, but I don’t believe I had anything super embarrassing in it per most first emails such as, “cutie_pie88” or “sExYkItTeN_34.”
 Then again, as I can’t remember it, who knows!

-On Thursday, Marina and I spent the day together before she left for Brazil.
+On Thursday, Melanie and I spent the day together before she left for Brazil.
 She had an evening flight, so we decided to go to Green Park to get some souvenirs for her family and get lunch while we were in the area.
 On the way to Green Park, however, we stopped to get a coffee.
 I don’t often take drinks onto the tube with me.
 I don’t like having to hold a lot of things when I already have my huge backpack to contend with.
 I’m also accident prone.
 Cue my next story.

 I don’t know what it is about the UK, but 6/10 times I get a faulty to-go lid.
 I noticed that my drink (plain black filter coffee, duh) was dribbling down the side of my cup from beneath the lid and starting to make the coffee sleeve all soggy.
-I pointed it out to Marina and said how the sleeve was going to crumple into nothing soon and my hands would be on fire.
+I pointed it out to Melanie and said how the sleeve was going to crumple into nothing soon and my hands would be on fire.
 Little did I know, the brim of my coffee cup was also getting soggy.
 I went to adjust the cup, but the side crumpled in and the top popped off, spilling scalding hot coffee all over my lap.
 I understand that lady who sued McDonald’s.
 It definitely was not a pleasant experience.
 I think my exact words were, “MOTHER OF – IT IS SO HOT, MY THIIIIIGHS, DEAR GOD WHY?
 IT BURNS!”
-Marina tried to quickly dig through her purse for a napkin, but she only had a receipt, which she offered to me because she’s a good friend.
+Melanie tried to quickly dig through her purse for a napkin, but she only had a receipt, which she offered to me because she’s a good friend.
 I thanked her, but turned down her offer.
 The burning was starting to fade at that point, and I could only imagine how much sillier I would look dabbing myself uselessly with a receipt.

 On the plus side, I was wearing black pants.
 So even though my entire crotch/lap area was wet, you couldn’t tell.
 Didn’t look like I had an accident or anything.